 Q: When do facilities have to comply with the requirements?

-Newkirk: Larger businesses—those that are not considered small or very small businesses under the rule—were required to comply by July 26, 2019; however, FDA announced last spring that routine inspections would not begin until March 2020.
-Small businesses, which employ fewer than 500 people, have until July 27, 2020 to comply.
-Very small businesses are exempt from most of the requirements, but by July 26, 2021, they must document that they meet the requirement to be exempt.
 About 9,800 food facilities are covered by the intentional adulteration rule.
 The rule also applies to facilities outside the country who meet coverage criteria and export food to the United States.
-The supplemental guidance (the third installment) also includes an appendix that can help businesses determine which size category they fit into (such as, small or very small).
+The draft supplemental guidance (the third installment) also includes an appendix to help businesses determine which size category they fit into (such as, small or very small).

 Q: When will routine inspections begin, and what will they look like?

 Newkirk: When we announced that inspections of large businesses under the IA rule would begin in March 2020, we felt that it was important to provide additional time for industry to benefit from certain guidance, training and other tools that FDA issued in 2019.
 However, since then, COVID-19 has required us to postpone most routine inspections, including those of large businesses under the IA rule, because travel restrictions, social distancing and other public health measures have made them temporarily impractical to conduct.